awoldemichael/Rwanda/Documentation/MCU.md

 Definition of MCU: Based on DHS variable v312 v313
 *

+Sub-population: MCU analysis is filtered on:
+* Women aged 15 - 49
+* Women in a union at time of the survey
+* Total sample size of women analyzed is XX

 Categorical bases are as follows:
 * ib(4).ageGroup 	--> 30-34 cohort